 Below: This is the stump that was left after the air layering was removed two years ago.
 It has been worked a little before with hand tools to reduce it, but it is still too bulky and massive for my liking so time to remove some more!
 The branch you can see on the left grows from the back of this deadwood and will be shortened in the future when it is thick enough, leaving a cascading branch appearing from behind that deadwood.!
-The 4 small branches that you can see growing upwards from it are crafted on to it last year, they will create in the future a small grown just above this deadwood
+The 4 small branches that you can see growing upwards from it are crafted onto it last year, they will create in the future a small grown just above this deadwood

 Below: This Fat Boy Acer buergerianum has been in my collection and care since 1997!
-Then it was just a trunk with a few too thick roots on just one side and a few very thin misplaced branches and a lot of ugly and poorly health scares all along the trunk!
+Then it was just a trunk with a few too-thick roots on just one side and a few very thin misplaced branches and a lot of ugly and poorly health scares all along the trunk!
 Since then it has grown almost twice in size with a completely new top and branches!
 The Nebari is much much better now and looks amazingly strong and in balance with the whole tree!
 And now it is time to bring back the balance in all the branches so that I can steer and regulate the growth of the whole tree!

-Below: This branch that grows from behind the planed top section was allowed to grow straight and thick to thicken the whole top section!
+Below: This branch that grows from behind the planned top section was allowed to grow straight and thick to thicken the whole top section!
 That is more than enough by now so it needs to be cut back to the suitable small side branch that you can see on the right bottom side of it!

-Below: My finger point at another example of a branch that was allowed to lengthened to thicken the whole branch!
+Below: My finger point at another example of a branch that was allowed to lengthen to thicken the whole branch!
 Now it will be shortened right to its base so that the branch under my finger will become the new branch tip, restabilising proper branch tapering!

 Below: The cut-off branch thickening machine!

-Below: A close up of the top section showing just how much is shortened and removed.
+Below: A close-up of the top section showing just how much is shortened and removed.

 Below: The end result for now.
-Other branches were cut or shortened to improve tapper or branch structure.
+Other branches were cut or shortened to improve the tapper or branch structure.
 After all that the overall image and balance of the whole Bonsai are restored.
 The two bottom branches are wired back into their places.
 These last two were the last couple of years allowed to grow in thickness and now they need to grow side branches and a proper branch structure!

 Below: This roots over rock Acer buergerianum from Japan has been in my collection for some 20 years now.
 When I bought it all those years ago it had a few short and thin branches without any structure and a really short top section!
-Now after all these years the basic branch structure is getting better and is it about time to do some more branch refinement and selection to improve the overall image and to promote better energy distribution throughout every section of the tree!
+Now after all these years the basic branch structure is getting better and is it about time to do some more branch refinement and selection to improve the overall image and promote better energy distribution throughout every section of the tree!
 This way sunlight will reach all parts of the tree and that will tricker more back budding and that will lead to better ramification, foliage and overall health of the tree!

 Below: An example of how this works.
-The arrow points at a too thick and strong branch that is also placed in the armpit of two better-suited branches…so it needs to be removed completely!
+The arrow points at a too-thick and strong branch that is also placed in the armpit of two better-suited branches…so it needs to be removed completely!

 Below: After it is removed I am left with on the left a short slightly thicker side branch and on the right with a perfectly tapering top… and some nice movement as well!

-Below: Another branch that is removed and sealed with cut paste, creating instant taper to that branch!
+Below: Another branch that is removed and sealed with cut paste, creating an instant taper to that branch!